Policy Gradient Methods for Designing Dynamic Output Feedback Controllers: Abstract

 \section{Abstract}

-This paper proposes model-based and model-free policy gradient methods (PGMs) for designing dynamic output feedback controllers for discrete-time partially observable systems.
+This paper proposes model-based and model-free policy gradient methods (PGMs) for designing dynamic output feedback controllers for discrete-time partially observable deterministic systems without noise.
 To fulfill this objective, we first show that any dynamic output feedback controller design is equivalent to a state-feedback controller design for a newly introduced system whose internal state is a finite-length input-output history (IOH).
-Next, based on this equivalency, we propose a model-based PGM and show its global linear convergence by proving that the Polyak-Lojasiewicz inequality holds for a reachability-based lossless projection of the IOH dynamics.
-Moreover, we propose two model-free implementations of the PGM: the multi- and single-episodic PGM.
-The former is a Monte Carlo approximation of the model-based PGM, whereas the latter is a simplified version of the former for ease of use in real systems.
-A sample complexity analysis of both methods is also presented.
-Finally, the effectiveness of the model-based/model-free PGMs is investigated through a numerical simulation.
+Next, based on this equivalence, we propose a model-based PGM and show its global linear convergence by proving that the Polyak-\L ojasiewicz inequality holds for a reachability-based lossless projection of the IOH dynamics.
+Moreover, we propose a model-free implementation of the PGM with a sample complexity analysis.
+Finally, the effectiveness of the model-based and model-free PGMs is investigated through numerical simulations.